Accelerated Leisure: Steven Shaviro and Kero Kero Bonito's "Well Rested"

 - I added Rest Stop as a bonus :) -

 In these three songs they seem to have a general wish to regain some kind of childlike bliss, apparently lost in the process of growing up, after being confronted with the harsh impersonal conditions of alienated adult life.
 I’d Rather Sleep might be the most literal version of this lyrically.
 Trampoline shows us the meaningful mechanics of fun that are easy to forget when faced with the come-down of capitalist adulthood.
 Even though a darker interpretation of those songs is also possible, they focus on a very simple hope: take a break and just have some fun.
 Well Rested is the first to engage head-on with the emotional ambivalence of accelerationism both sonically and lyrically.
 It does not not avoid or turn away from (or take a break from) the capitalist dystopia, it rather uses it as its setting.
+This is something fundamentally different, and in that sense Well Rested breaks from their previous discography, they seem to engage head-on with this track.
 The eager production conjures the image of an improvised basement club with neon lighting, or a desolate barren plain housing only a huddle of industrial speakers and a futon or two.
 There would be a hypnotized crowd in half-slumber, their bodies moving to the commands of the beat.
 Sarah Bonito’s sermon guides them in their trance.
 They dance until they slowly flutter to the ground.
 The speakers flicker off, still playing some kind of a static.
 Water starts to cover the trampled dancefloor.
 As it washes away the slumbering bodies of the crowd, the flow of water blends together with the speaker static.
 When the lights turn on or the sun rises, all that is left is a fertile floor where new dancers can be planted the next night.
 Where the KKB of the past might have wanted to combine nostalgia with a sense of capitalist realism, Well Rested strips away the warm fantasies of that convergence and emphasizes necessary sacrifice.
 What I find aesthetically pleasing about accelerationism is this notion of having given up on actually trying to “save” The World - it rather presents a strategy to make lemonade out of the proverbial lemon of a self-proclaimed inevitable destruction and death.
 In that sense KKB and Steven Shaviro sketch a similar image.
 In the face of impending destruction, they both seem to describe some kind of cult of the living.
 As Shaviro puts it: “The human agenda is reset at the last possible moment: with victory unattainable, sheer survival becomes the only remaining goal.”
 KKB started their Civilisation project forewarning the fires that will set our world ablaze in When the Fires Come.
 The outro of Well Rested, as the last track of the Civilisation project, shows us what comes after the blaze: flowing water as the unadulterated desire to live, placed in the context of incendiary cyber dystopia.